YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 ```

 One more time, I've spent a lot of time to fix this one.
 The root cause was instantiation of all
-`RemoteWebDriver` at the beggining of the suite.
+`RemoteWebDriver` at the beginning of the suite.
 Unfortunately, an HTTP connection is created during
 the object construction.

 And Sauce Labs timeout connections after 90 seconds.

 ### The revenge of the timeout

-Some tests fails, client are disconnected for unknown reason.
+Some tests fail, client are disconnected for unknown reason.
 Nothing in the log, the kind of
 situation that developers hate.

 After wasting a lot of time to investigate, I've found that it was due to timeout.
 In fact, when you